fmalee/symfony-docs-cn/reference/constraints/Url.rst

 ~~~~~~~~~~~~~~~~

 **type**: ``boolean`` **default**: ``false``

-.. versionadded:: 4.1
-    The ``relativeProtocol`` option was introduced in Symfony 4.1.

 If ``true``, the protocol is considered optional when validating the syntax of
 the given URL.
 This means that both ``http://`` and ``https://`` are valid but